 Legal Custody and Physical Custody

-People often think about custody in terms of “legal” custody and “physical” custody.
-Legal custody means having the right to make important decisions about your children, such as where they go to school, what religion they are, and major medical decisions.
+There are two types of custody, legal and physical.
+Legal custody means having the right to make important decisions about your children, such as where they go to school, what religion they are (if any), and major medical decisions.
 Physical custody refers to the children's living arrangements.

 Custody can be “sole” or “joint.”
 Sole custody means only one parent has custody.
 Joint custody means the parents share custody.
 If parents share legal custody, they must make important decisions about their children together.
-If parents share physical custody, the children take turns living with each parent.
+If parents share physical custody, the children live with each parent some of the time.

 Established Custodial Environment

 The law says generally that custody arrangements for children should remain stable.
 Because of that, the judge will always ask whether the child has an established custodial environment (ECE) with one or both parents.
 If so, it will take more evidence for a judge to change the current arrangement.